datadryad/dryad-app/documentation/server_maintenance/troubleshooting.md

 RAILS_ENV=production bundle exec rake dev_ops:embargo_zenodo 97683 4407065 2021-12-31 12342
 ```

+** You must login to Zenodo and "publish" the new version of the dataset; otherwise the embargo
+will not take effect.
+This is probably something we can fix in the code, but it is waiting for us
+to revisit the Zenodo integration. **

 Setting "Private For Peer Review" (PPR) on dataset that was accidentally published
 ==================================================================================
 ```